ItalyPaleAle/WithBlueInk/content/post/2019-07-13-yes-you-can-run-docker-on-raspbian.md

 > While the CPUs inside Raspberry Pi 3's and 4's are using the ARMv8 (or ARM64) architecture, Raspbian is compiled as a 32-bit OS, so using Raspbian you're not able to run 64-bit applications or containers.

-Many common applications are already pre-built for ARM, and you can find the list of [official arm32v7 images on Docker Hub](https://hub.docker.com/r/arm32v7); however, this is still a fraction of the number of images available for the x86_64 architecture.
+Many common applications are already pre-built for ARM, including a growing number of official images, and you can also find a list of [community-contributed arm32v7 images on Docker Hub](https://hub.docker.com/r/arm32v7).
+However, this is still a fraction of the number of images available for the x86_64 architecture.

 ## Installing Docker Compose